AeroMAPS/AeroMAPS/_sources/books/documentation_gui.md

 On the other hand, the user can also introduce hydrogen aircraft into the fleet.
-This type of aircraft also requires dedicated architectures (unlike drop-in fuels) which will probably be limited to low ranges for structural reasons (low gravimetric indices).
+This type of aircraft also requires dedicated architectures (unlike drop-in fuels) which will probably be limited to low ranges for structural reasons (low gravimetric index for hydrogen tanks).
 As a consequence, the settings used are based on the fleet renewal values.
 The default option does not consider the use of hydrogen aircraft.
 A limited introduction considers a late EIS in 2040 only for 50% of the short-range market, whereas a moderate one considers a forecast EIS in 2035 for the same market.
 Finally, an ambitious option includes the large deployment of hydrogen aircraft for all the short-range market from